LCTL/java-stateless-http-session/README.md

-## HTTP Stateless Session for Java
+## HTTP Stateless / Cookie-based Session for Java

 HTTP Stateless Session help you to build stateless web application base on Java.
 Stateless Session compliable with `HttpSession`.